GEMScienceTools/CatalogueTool-Lite/README.md

 ~~~python
 Db.Import('data/isc-rev-africa-select.csv')
 ~~~
-Non-standard csv formats can also be parsed, by manually specifying which header information to be read (and which not).
+Non-standard csv formats can also be parsed using *Import*, by specifying the file format (column names and skipped fields) trough an *Header* variable.
 For example:
 ~~~python
 H = ['Id','','Year','Month','Day','Hour','Minute','Second',
      'Longitude','Latitude','','','','Depth','DepError',